vishaltak/gitlab-development-kit/doc/troubleshooting.md

 ### If you do not need to retain your data

-Note that this will wipe out the existing contents of your database.
+Note that this wipes out the existing contents of your database.

 ```shell
 # cd into your GDK folder